-Qualifications: Bachelor of Arts (1st Hons) in Psychology and Sociology, University of Limerick
+Qualifications: BA in Psychology and Sociology, University of Limerick (1:1, First Class Honours)

 Proposed PhD Title: Harnessing groups for health: Eating disorder recovery as supported by everyday connections.